siddhijadhavv/Netflix_Sentiment_Analysis/README.md

 # Netflix_Sentiment_Analysis

 This is a Machine Learning project on the very famous Netflix sentiment analysis using NLP.
-Based on the reviews given by the customers, we can detimine whether the show or the movie was good or bad.
+Based on the reviews given by the customers, we can determine whether the show or the movie was good or bad.

 Following is the folder structure :
 1. /input